 Received: date; Accepted: date; Published: date

 Abstract: The current generation of nuclear reactors are evolutionary in design, mostly based on the technology originally designed to power submarines, and dominated by Light Water Reactors.
 The aims of the GenIV consortium are driven by sustainability, safety and reliability, economics, and proliferation resistance.
 The aims are extended here to encompass the ultimate and universal vision for strategic development of energy production, the ‘perpetuum mobile’ – at least as close as possible.
-We propose to rethink nuclear reactor design with the mission to develop a system which uses no fresh resources and produces no fresh waste during operation as well as generates power safe and reliably in economic way.
-The results of the innovative simulations presented here demonstrate that, from a theoretical perspective, it is feasible to fulfil the mission through the reuse of spent nuclear fuel from currently operating reactors as the fuel for a new reactor.
+We propose to rethink nuclear reactor design with the mission to develop an innovative system which uses no fresh resources and produces no fresh waste during operation as well as generates power safe and reliably in economic way.
+The results of the innovative simulations presented here demonstrate that, from a theoretical perspective, it is feasible to fulfil the mission through the direct reuse of spent nuclear fuel from currently operating reactors as the fuel for a proposed new reactor.
 The produced waste is less burdensome than current spent nuclear fuel which is used as feed to the system.
 However, safety, reliability and operational economics will need to be demonstrated to create the basis for the long term success of nuclear reactors as a major carbon free, sustainable, and applied highly reliable energy source.

 Keywords: Nuclear; Reactor; Spent Fuel; P&T; Innovation Strategy; Molten Salt Reactor

+Abbreviations:

+MSR: Molten Salt Reactor

+MSFR: Molten Salt Fast Reactor

+iMAGINE: Visionary Molten Salt Fast Reactor Concept operating on spent nuclear fuel

+SNF: Spent Nuclear Fuel

+TRU: Transuranium – all elements with an atomic number higher than 92

+HM: heavy metal – all elements with an atomic number higher than 90, typically the base to account for fissile materials in the reactor

+HEU: Highly enriched Uranium – typically uranium with more than 20% U-235 content

+MWth: Megawatt thermal

+GWe: Gigawatt electric

+GWd/tHM: Gigawattdays per ton of heavy metal – measure for the burnup of nuclear material in a reactor

+MWd/tHM: Megawattdays per ton of heavy metal

+GenIV: Reactor systems of the 4th generation as defined by the Generation IV International Forum

+NEA: Nuclear energy Agency of the OECD

+IAEA: International Atomic Energy Agency of the United Nations

+Δ͞keff: difference from the critical reactor status, typically measured in pcm (percent mille)

+LiF: Lithiumfluoride

+SNFF4: Spent Nuclear Fuel Tetrafluoride

+UF4: Uranium Tetrafluoride

+EVOL: European project for the development of a molten salt fast reactor

+BREST: Russian innovative reactor concept with lead coolant

+INDE: Integrated Nuclear Digital Environment

+R&D: Research and Development

+TRL: Technical readiness level

+HELIOS: Reactor physics code package of Studsvik Scandpower

+AURORA: pre-processor of the HELIOS package

+ZENITH: post-processor of the HELIOS package

+SERPENT: Reactor physics package based on the Monte Carlo method

+ENDF/B VII: Nuclear data library

 1. Introduction